okoddcat/job-bender/README.md

-#  Job Apply Helper
+#  🤖 Job Bender - a Job Apply Helper

 A Chrome extension job apply for auto fill the forms on job position pages.

-⚠️ This extension is still under development, it may contain bugs.
+⚠️ This extension is still under development, it may contain bugs 👾